bastian-weber/Ct/readme.txt

 			BUILD_opencv_contrib_world unchecked
 		- 	You can uncheck BUILD_TESTS, BUILD_DOCS and BUILD_PERF_TESTS to save time (won't build the unit tests, documentation and performance tests)
-		- 	Set CMAKE_INSTALL_PATH to the path where the result of the build shall be installed.
+		- 	Set CMAKE_INSTALL_PREFIX to the path where the result of the build shall be installed.
 		- 	Hit configure
 		- 	Hit generate
 		- 	Open the generated project in Visual Studio